 Economic factors.
 The general outlook for Bow's economy seems to be stable.
 Based on New Hampshire Office of Employment Security estimates, Bow's population has increased by 4% since the 2010 census and by 9% since the 2000 census.
 The median household income in Bow has long been considerably greater than state and national averages.
-Furthermore, the unemployment rate for Bow has decreased from 2.2% to 2.0% during the past year, and still compares very favorably with state and national rates of 2.3% and 3.5%, respectively.
-More importantly, a modest increase in building permits and new vehicle registrations has been experienced, and some significant business expansions are presently being planned.
-Coupled with the efforts of the Bow Business Development Commission to attract new businesses and the recent completion of a water system in the business district, these changes suggest that the steady industrial and commercial growth, which Bow had enjoyed until just a few years ago and which is so important to increasing the tax base and to providing diverse employment opportunities, has begun to resume.
-Of course Bow's economy is influenced by national and state economic conditions which have been extremely tumultuous in recent years and show no signs of a quick recovery.
+While the unemployment rate for Bow has increased from 2.0% to 6.6% during the past year, it still compares very favorably with state and national rates of 9.2% and 11.1%, respectively.
+More importantly, there continues to be a slight increase in building permits and new vehicle registrations.
+The Bow Business Development Commission continues to work toward attracting new businesses.
+Feasibility studies of water and sewer system expansions in the business districts, suggest continued industrial and commercial growth, which Bow has started recently enjoying and which is so important to increasing the tax base and to providing diverse employment opportunities.
+Of course Bow's economy is influenced by national and state economic conditions which have been uncertain this past year and may continue into the near future.